 - Go to the repo (repository of code) up on Github that most interests you and look around.
 Get a feel for the features and how it’s structured.
 Get a github account if you don’t already have one.

 2) Go through this tutorial, which provides a quick, simple introduction to the three core concepts: repos, branches, and pull requests.

 4) Next, explore the idea of remote and local repos.
-Github maintains the current master copy of several UnofficialSF repos.
+Github maintains the current “master” version of several repos that are associated with unofficialsf.
 When you want to work with one of them, you work with it on your local computer (from where you’ll do a bunch of deploys to Salesforce orgs).
 The process of creating a copy on your own computer so you can work with it is called cloning.

 5) Next, study up on Branches.
 Branches are the heart of the collaborative model.
 Each branch is essentially a pointer to particular series of code changes.
-When you create a new branch, it ‘allows’ you to start changing an existing code line.
-An intersection is created and there are subsequently two different code lines.
+When you create a new branch ‘off’ of an existing code line, a junction is created and there are subsequently two different code lines.
 The rest of the community continues down the original branch while you get to make changes on your own code line.
-Ultimately, a Pull Request represents a request to merge your customizations into some existing code line that you originally branched off of.
+Ultimately, a Pull Request represents a request to merge your changes back into that existing code line that you originally branched off of.
 The number one thing that will make your initial experiences with code collaboration work better is to get a good understanding of branches and always know what branch you currently are on.
-To get a really good grounding of Branches, I recommend working through the git book up through chapter 3.5.
+To get a really good grounding of Branches, I recommend reading through the git book up through chapter 3.5.
 Even if you’re not using the command line, the diagrams alone are worth checking this out.
 It’s really useful to grok the idea that even though we metaphorically talk about codelines and tree-like branches, a ‘Branch’ is really just a pointer to a specific commit.